top of page

 LEGO Box Condition Guide: Understanding the Grading Scale

 For many LEGO buyers, the box is more than just packaging—it’s part of the collectible.
+Box condition can impact:

-• Display quality – A clean box looks better on a shelf
+• Display quality – A clean box looks better on a shelf.

-• Resale value – Better condition often means higher value
+• Resale value – Better condition often means higher value.

-• Collector appeal – Some collectors only want near-perfect boxes
+• Collector appeal – Some collectors only want near-perfect boxes.

 That said, not every buyer needs a perfect box.
 Understanding condition helps you decide what’s right for you.